Other / mixed grade configuration · Atlanta, GA

 What is the racial and ethnic makeup of Doraville United Elementary School?

-The largest demographic group at Doraville United Elementary School is Hispanic or Latino at 92.4%.
-The school serves a diverse student body in Atlanta, GA.
+The largest demographic group at Doraville United Elementary School is Hispanic or Latino at 92.4% of enrollment, in Atlanta, GA.

 What is the Resource Investment Index for Doraville United Elementary School?

-Doraville United Elementary School has a Resource Investment Index of 34/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Doraville United Elementary School has a Resource Investment Index of 33/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page